-- Make sure to log out of your online banking or super services after using them
+- Make sure to log out of your online banking or super services across all your devices and apps after using them.

-Superannuation is something many Australians can’t afford to lose, and while there may not be a way to make yourself completely immune to scammers, following the steps outlined above could reduce the chances of your super account becoming compromised as a result of identity theft.
+Superannuation is something many Australians can’t afford to lose, and while there may not be a way to make yourself completely immune to scammers, following these steps could reduce the chances of your super account becoming compromised by identity theft.

 What can I do if I think I’ve been scammed?

-If you think your super has been targeted or have had money taken by a scammer, taking immediate action could help prevent the scam or limit its impact.
+If you think your super has been targeted or that you have had money taken by a scammer, taking immediate action could help prevent the scam or limit its impact.
 You should contact your super fund ASAP and ask them to take a look at your account for signs of fraudulent activity.
 Depending on the situation, ASIC is often the next port of call, as it’s the agency responsible for handling financial and investment scams, including superannuation scams.
-You can find details on how to lodge a complaint with ASIC here.
+You can also lodge a complaint with ASIC.

 - Freeze any bank accounts linked to the potentially compromised super account